This post was last updated on 2024 September 20

 Not surprisingly, Berkeley’s got a bunch of thrift stores – check out Telegraph Ave, which is also home to the world’s largest independent record store, Amoeba Music.

-Heading to Berkeley or San Francisco?
+Planning a trip to Berkeley / San Francisco?